 • Review of BMP: A wide variety of audiences was reached through this BMP and educated about the high-priority stormwater issues.
-Education for staff, schools, and community were reached through both presentations and educational flyers/pamphlets.
-The watershed model is still used for school presentations.
+Education for staff, schools, and community were reached through both presentations and mostly educational flyers/pamphlets due to restrictions on public gatherings.
+The watershed model is still used for school presentations along with educational puzzle take home books.